Norhaven/FluentBoilerplate/README.md

 FluentBoilerplate
 =================

-All official release information and released builds will be located at https://www.nuget.org/packages/FluentBoilerplate/ and visible in NuGet searches as a NuGet package.
+All official release information / released builds will be located at https://www.nuget.org/packages/FluentBoilerplate/ as a NuGet package.

-This is still an alpha-quality work in progress.
-This means that things can and will break.
+**This is still an alpha-quality work in progress.
+This means that things can and will break.**

 That said, you're more than welcome to report any bugs you may find, contribute, etc., keeping in mind that the codebase may be changing fairly quickly.